evmos/evmos/docs/users/security/overview.md

 includes a vulnerability disclosure policy and guidelines for reporting vulnerabilities in the Evmos platform.
-It explains the process for reporting and disclosing vulnerabilities through the use of the [Immunefi Bug Bounty Program](https://immunefi.com/bounty/evmos/) and how the Evmos team handles and resolves reported vulnerabilities.
+It explains the process for reporting and disclosing vulnerabilities through the use of the [Immunefi Bug Bounty Program](https://immunefi.com/bounty/evmos/) and <!-- markdown-link-check-disable-line -->
+how the Evmos team handles and resolves reported vulnerabilities.
 The policy includes guidelines for researchers to follow when reporting vulnerabilities, such as avoiding privacy violations